 Means of Fighting Fire

-It is imperative to keep the fire safety measures and equipment in the workplace in effective working order and to carry out regular checks and to practice your evacuation procedures routinely.
+It is important to keep the fire safety measures and equipment in the workplace in good working order and to carry out regular checks.
+Regular workplace fire drills should be done.

 Reducing Fire Risks Through Good Management

-It is important to have a fire safety policy for the workplace which promotes good housekeeping and reduces the possibility of a fire occurring.
-All employees from day one should have an understanding of what is expected of them should a fire break out.
-Carelessness and neglect are two of the most common reasons cited for outbreaks of fire in the workplace and no employer or employee should ever be complacent enough to think “it won’t happen to us”.
+It is important to have a fire safety policy for the workplace which promotes good housekeeping and reduces the possibility of a fire breaking out.
+All employees from day one should have an understanding of what is expected of them in event of fire.
+Lack of care and neglect are two of the most common reasons for outbreaks of fire in the workplace and no employer or employee should ever be complacent enough to think “it won’t happen to us”.